-Clonycavan Man was discovered in Meath in February of 2003 after his remains dropped off a peat cutting machine.
+Clonycavan Man (pictured above) was discovered in Meath in February of 2003 after his remains dropped off a peat cutting machine.
 The Most interesting fact about him is that his hair appeared to have a sort of gel in it, which slicked his hair up into a mohawk.
 The ingredients of the “gel” were traced back to either France or Spain.
-Judging by the deep wounds in his skull, Clonycavan Man appears to have been brutally murdered, possibly by an axe approximately 2300 years ago.
+Judging by the deep wounds in his skull, Clonycavan Man appears to have been brutally murdered, possibly by an ax approximately 2300 years ago.
 Clonycavan Man has found a new home – on display at the National Museum of Ireland in Dublin.

 2. Old Croghan Man